CI/CD with GitHub Actions

 - Navigate to your Kyma cluster.

-- Enter the cluster role name (e.g. xsk).
+Create Cluster Rolebutton. - Enter the cluster role name (e.g.

 - apps